gnome-terminator/docs/source/preferences.rst

 Appearance
 ^^^^^^^^^^

+  **Extra Styling (Theme dependant)** (default: on)

+    For themes we have the option to include some additional CSS code to make the window a bit prettier.
+For example under the Ubuntu Ambiance theme GNOME Terminal has custom tabs.
+In line with our unofficial policy of following gnome-terminal, I have replicated that customisation for Terminator.
+Some may prefer to use the unadulterated standard tabs, so using this option the extra styling can be turned off.

   **Terminator seperator size** (default: -1)

-    This is the width in pixels, and can range from -1 to 5.
+    This is the width in pixels, and can range from -1 to 20.
 The value of -1 will take the default size from the system theme.

+    .. note:: Making this too small will make grabbing the splitters quite difficult, as we remove the oversized splitter handles some themes provide because it interferes with mouse selection of text.

-  **Unfocused terminal font brightness** (default: 0.8)
+  **Unfocused terminal font brightness** (default: 80%)

     Terminals that do not currently have the focus will can be dimmed to aid focus.
-The value can range from 0 (invisible) to 1 (full brightness)
+The value can range from 0% (invisible) to 100% (full brightness)

   **Window borders** (default: on)

-    The window manager frame can be removed from your windows.
+    The window manager frame is removed from your windows.

   **Tab position** (default: Top)